 The new year is a time when a lot of people make new year’s resolutions.
 Why do you think that is?
 I think it’s because people realize they could be better or do better — they need to be a better version of themselves.
 It’s the same with rebranding or renaming.
 Most companies realize their identity needs to be refreshed, made better, or realigned with who they have become — the best version of themselves.

 Has your company or industry changed over the years that you need a new identity to convey where you’re going as a company or who you’ve become?

-I help companies rebrand, and there are always two hesitations arise.
-One is a fear of change and the second is how it will affect their existing client base.
-Every time a company has changed its name and surveyed the new name with existing clients, we turn up the same results.
+I help companies rebrand, and there are always two hesitations that arise.
+One is a fear of change, and the second is how it will affect their existing client base.
+Every time a company has changed its name and surveyed the new name with existing clients, we get the same results.
 They are excited.
 They understand the vision and who the company is much more clearly.
 Customers see the name change as growth and progress.
-It demonstrates that the company is not sitting back on their past successes.
+It demonstrates that the company is not sitting back on its past successes.
 They understand that the service and products they receive are not going to change.
 Usually, the most resistant people are in the company and have gotten comfortable.
 They see it as more work and just a nuisance that will disrupt their equilibrium.
-Don’t let fear of change, upsetting the status quo, worry about what others will think or the work it will take to implement effect your decision.
+Don’t let fear of change, upsetting the status quo, worry about what others will think or the work it will take to implement affect your decision.

 Keep in mind these three principles when considering a name change: One, is the name of the company aligned with our purpose?
 Two, does our identity reflect where we want to take the company?
 And third, does it hinder the sales process?
 If the answer is yes to any of those three questions, then a new name and identity should be considered.